mozilla/addons-server/docs/api/topics/search.rst

         'theme'.
     :param optional app_type: Filters by type of web app.
 One of 'hosted' or 'packaged'.
+    :param optional manifest_url: Filters by manifest URL.
+Requires an exact match and should only return a single result if a match is found.
     :param optional sort: The field to sort by.
 One of 'downloads', 'rating', 'price', 'created'.
 Sorts by relevance by default.